UK PM Johnson out of the hospital, says staff saved his life

 But he was admitted to St. Thomas’ on April 5 after his condition worsened and he was transferred the following day to its intensive care unit, where he received oxygen but was not put onto a ventilator.
 He spent three nights there before moving back to a regular hospital ward.

+Johnson’s pregnant partner, Carrie Symonds, said in a series of tweets that she “cannot thank our magnificent NHS enough” and that she “will never, ever be able to repay you and I will never stop thanking you.”
+She admitted there “were times last week that were very dark indeed.
+My heart goes out to all those in similar situations, worried sick about their loved ones.”

-While he convalesces, Johnson has asked Foreign Secretary Dominic Raab to handle the nation’s response to the pandemic that has infected at least 1.78 million worldwide and killed 109,000 people.
+While Johnson convalesces, Foreign Secretary Dominic Raab is handling the nation’s response to the pandemic that has infected at least 1.79 million worldwide and killed 110,000 people.
 Experts say those numbers seriously understate the impact of the pandemic, due to limited testing and different ways of counting the dead.

-Britain has been in effective lockdown since March 23 and the government is set to extend the restrictions sometime this week.
+Britain has been in effective lockdown since March 23 and the government will extend the restrictions later this week.

 But Johnson’s Conservative government has come under fire for its slow response to confronting the pandemic — allowing tens of thousands to gather at the Cheltenham horse racing festival in mid-March, for example.
 It’s also faced criticism for its slow rollout of a coronavirus testing program.